Knowledge Center - Funding and Benefits

 In addition, the following supporting documents will be uploaded (3 separate .pdf files) with the InfoReady application:

-1. Nomination Letter describing how the nominee’s service activities are making, or have made, a major or positive impact on Texas A&M’s graduate and professional student body (≤ 1 page; minimum 12 pt. font).
-This will be completed by the nominator or the person submitting a self-nomination.
+• Cover letter describing how the nominee’s service activities are making, or have made, a major or positive impact on Texas A&M’s graduate and professional student body. (≤ 1 page; minimum 12 pt. font)

-3. One letter of support from the nominee’s advisor, an administrator or staff person familiar with this nominee’s service efforts, or a graduate student serving as an officer in the graduate student organization for which this student had given outstanding service (≤ 1 page; minimum 12 pt. font).
-Must be written by somebody other than the nominator.
+• One letter of support from the nominee’s advisor, an administrator or staff person familiar with this nominee’s service efforts, or a graduate student serving as an officer in the graduate student organization for which this student had given outstanding service. (≤ 1 page; minimum 12 pt. font)

 Deadline Dates

-All nomination materials must be submitted online through the InfoReady submission portal by 5 p.m.
-CST on Monday, March 18th, 2024 (Extended Deadline).
+All nomination materials must be submitted online through the InfoReady submission portal by 11:59 p.m.
+CDT on Monday, March 10th, 2025.
 There will be NO exceptions to this date or time.

 Related knowledge